-By contrast, the rank estimator of Kritchman and Nadler from \cite{kritchman2008determining}, which we denote by $\hat r^{\KN}$, is designed to account for finite sample fluctuations in the largest singular values of $\G$ and prevent attributing noisy singular values to signal.
-We compared the performance of $\hat r^{\naive}$ and $\hat r^{\KN}$, both in terms of the accuracy of estimating $r$ and the subsequent effect on the error of the spectral denoiser.
-We also consider the accuracy of rank estimation when the noise matrix $\G$ is non-Gaussian.
+this simply counts the number of $\Y$'s singular values exceeding $1 + \sqrt{\gamma}$, the asymptotically largest singular value of the noise matrix $\G$.
+It is known that $\hat r^{\naive}$ may overestimate the rank; see, e.g., \cite{johnstone2018tail}.
+The rank estimator of Kritchman and Nadler from \cite{kritchman2008determining}, denoted by $\hat r^{\KN}$, is designed to prevent attributing noisy singular values to signal.
+We compare the performance of $\hat r^{\naive}$ and $\hat r^{\KN}$ for different noise distributions in terms of the accuracy of estimating $r$ and the effect on the denoising error.

-The experiment was conducted as follows.
-For $p=300$ and $n=600$, we generated a $p$-by-$n$ signal matrix $\X$ with rank $r=2$, with singular values $\gamma^{1/4} + 1$ and $\gamma^{1/4}+ 2$.
-The left singular vector $\u_1$ was equal to $1/\sqrt{p}$ in all coordinates, and $\u_2$ was $1/\sqrt{p}$ on entries $1,\dots,p/2$, and $-1/\sqrt{p}$ on entries $p/2+1,\dots,p$.
-The right singular vectors $\v_1$ and $\v_2$ were generated in the same manner, with $n$ in place of $p$.
-To this signal matrix $\X$, we added a matrix $\G$ with iid entries of variance $1/n$, drawn from a specifed distribution.
-The distributions we used were: Gaussian, Rademacher, and the t distributions with $10$, $5$, $4$, $3$ and $2.5$ degrees of freedom; the t distributions were normalized to have variance $1/n$.
-The $p$-by-$p$ weight matrix $\Omega$ was taken to be diagonal, with diagonal entries linearly spaced between $1/p$ and $1$.
-Similarly, the $n$-by-$n$ weight matrix $\Pi$ was taken to be diagonal, with diagonal entries linearly spaced between $1/p$ and $1/\gamma$.

-In each run of the experiment, we apply Algorithm \ref{alg:denoise} with three different input ranks: the oracle rank $r=2$; the naive estimator $\hat r^{\naive}$ defined by \eqref{rank-naive}; and the estimated rank $\hat r^{\KN}$ from the method in \cite{kritchman2008determining}, with confidence level $0.1$; the code for computing $\hat r^{\KN}$ was taken from Boaz Nadler's website\footnote{ \url{www.wisdom.weizmann.ac.il/~nadler/Rank_Estimation/rank_estimation.html}}.
-For each noise distribution, the experiment was repeated $1000$ times.
-We report on both the relative errors $\|\Omega(\what \X - \X)\Pi^T\|_{\Fr} / \|\Omega \X\Pi^T\|_{\Fr}$ and the estimated ranks themselves.
-Table \ref{table-ranks} shows the average and maximum relative errors, and the average and maximum estimated ranks.
+For $p=300$ and $n=600$, we generate a $p$-by-$n$ signal matrix $\X$ with rank $r=2$ and singular values $\gamma^{1/4} + 1$ and $\gamma^{1/4}+ 2$.
+The left singular vector $\u_1$ is uniformly equal to $1/\sqrt{p}$, and $\u_2$ is $1/\sqrt{p}$ on entries $1,\dots,p/2$, and $-1/\sqrt{p}$ on entries $p/2+1,\dots,p$.
+The right singular vectors $\v_1$ and $\v_2$ are generated the same way, with $n$ in place of $p$.
+The noise matrix $\G$ had iid entries of variance $1/n$, drawn from one a specified distribution, namely: Gaussian, Rademacher, or the t distributions with $10$, $5$, $4$, $3$ and $2.5$ degrees of freedom, where the t distributions are normalized to have variance $1/n$.
+The $p$-by-$p$ weight matrix $\Omega$ is diagonal with diagonal entries linearly spaced between $1/p$ and $1$.
+The $n$-by-$n$ weight matrix $\Pi$ is also diagonal, with diagonal entries linearly spaced between $1/p$ and $1/\gamma$.
+In each run, we apply Algorithm \ref{alg:denoise} with the oracle $r=2$, the naive $\hat r^{\naive}$ from \eqref{rank-naive}, and $\hat r^{\KN}$ from \cite{kritchman2008determining}, with $0.1$ confidence level\footnote{The code for computing $\hat r^{\KN}$ was taken from Boaz Nadler's website: \url{www.wisdom.weizmann.ac.il/~nadler/Rank_Estimation/rank_estimation.html}}.
+For each noise distribution, the experiment is repeated $1000$ times.
+In Tables \ref{table-ranks1} and \ref{table-ranks2} we record the relative errors $\|\Omega(\what \X - \X)\Pi^T\|_{\Fr} / \|\Omega \X\Pi^T\|_{\Fr}$ and the estimated ranks.